Giles Coren: Books

 In 2005, he published his first novel, Winkler, reviewed in the New Statesman and The Independent.
-One section of the novel won the Literary Reviews "Bad Sex in Fiction Award".ShortList magazine named it 'one of the absolute worst 'Bad Sex Awards' entries ever.'
+One section of the novel won the Literary Reviews Bad Sex in Fiction Award.

-The book garnered a £30,000 advance yet only sold 771 copies in hardback and 1400 in paperback.

-Coren has also written two non-fiction books: the first, Anger Management (For Beginners), a compilation of columns he had written for The Times, which was published in 2010; and his second, How To Eat Out, which was published in 2012.
+Coren has also written two non-fiction books: Anger Management (For Beginners), a compilation of columns that he had written for The Times, which was published in 2010, and How To Eat Out, which was published in 2012.

 Coren is the editor of the dining guide Truth, Love & Clean Cutlery: A Guide to the Truly Good Restaurants and Food Experiences of the UK.

 Television

 In 2005, Coren appeared as a regular correspondent on Gordon Ramsay's The F Word.
-In June 2006, he presented a programme on More4, entitled Tax the Fat, about clinical obesity and the cost it presents to the NHS.
-He co-presented the Channel 4 series Animal Farm with Dr Olivia Judson in March 2007.
+In June 2006, he presented a programme on More4, entitled Tax the Fat, about clinical obesity and the cost that it presents to the NHS.
+In 2010, he co-starred with comedianne Sue Perkins in a programme called Giles and Sue Live The Good Life, based on the 1970s comedy The Good Life.

+Coren co-presented the Channel 4 series Animal Farm with Dr Olivia Judson in March 2007.
 Around the same time, he appeared in a series of television commercials advertising Birds Eye frozen foods.
 Also in 2006, Coren presented the film and DVD review programme Movie Lounge.

 With comedian Sue Perkins, Coren co-starred in a series of documentaries known as The Supersizers....
 In the first, Edwardian Supersize Me (BBC Four, 2007), the two spent a week on the diet of a wealthy Edwardian (i.e. pre-WWI) couple.
 The second series (The Supersizers Go...) broadcast in May 2008 on BBC Two.
 The 2009 series, The Supersizers Eat..., covered the cuisine of the 1980s, the 1950s, 1920s, the French Revolution, Medieval culture, and ancient Rome.